 How many times have we heard of people raving about how hard-working ants are?
 Or how they exemplify working as a team?
 Many times, most probably.
 Some organizations even incorporate ant behavior into their employee training.
 Their colonies are complex; communication is always a key to their survival.
 Each ant has its own job to do, and they do it quite well.
-This has enabled them to survive any conditions that would otherwise be trying to any other species, even to humans.
+This has enabled them to survive any condition that would otherwise be trying to any other species, even to humans.

 Ants are found everywhere, across all continents except Antarctica.
 There are around 10,000 species of them.
 While most of these ant species live in the forests, a few species get into houses and commercial buildings.
 However, when we say a few, we all probably know that it means they still number in the millions.
 Due to this incredible number, they become harmful to pests.

 So are ants mere nuisance pests?
 Are they harmful?
-The answer is both.
+The answer is yes to both.
 They can be harmful, especially if what you have in your house is a carpenter ant, or something similar.
 If you are having trouble with ants in your home, you can seek help from the best pest control management in North Carolina, Go-Forth Pest Control.